TokenInsightLabs/tokenauton/README.md

 # tokenauton

-TokenInsightLabs builds tools to automate and enhance digital asset analysis.
-tokenauton delivers AI-powered, data-driven insights into token fundamentals for research and transparency.
+Tokenauton is an automated research tool that generates AI-powered reports on crypto token fundamentals—including tokenomics, social sentiment, onchain metrics, team, code, and audits—for transparent and efficient digital asset analysis.

 ---